 Third Party RAs may not be delegated to validate FQDNs, IP Addresses or email addresses per §3.2.2.4, §3.2.2.5, or §3.2.2.9.

-The CA may designate an Enterprise RA to verify Certificate requests from the Enterprise RA's own organization or from an organization of which the Enterprise RA is an agent.
-The requested FQDNs must be within the Enterprise RA's Domain Namespace.
+The CA may designate Enterprise RAs to verify Certificate requests from the Enterprise RA's own organization or from an organization of which the Enterprise RA is an agent.
+The Enterprise RA may as stated in this CPS: